zaboople/essay/Software/ORM2-RDM2.md

 \*\*

 Invoice Person: Okay, so what you need to do is put this in the Invoice class, see?
-You make a method called Invoice.apply(payment).
+You make a method called `Invoice.apply(payment)`.
 See how _natural_ that is?
 It practically flows from your fingertips, it's so intuitive.

 Us: Oh, yes.
 We like the sound of that!

 Narrator: Uh-oh!
 Payment Person is coming!
-They might have something to say too!

 \*\*

-*Payment Person walks in and looks around.*

 Payment Person: Harumph!
 What is going on here!